Bridgetek/EVE-MCU-BRT_AN_012-Example-Pico/README.md

 Optional parameters for the build are:
 - Select debug or release builds with `-DBUILD=Release` or `-DBUILD=Debug`.
-- Choose an output directory with `-DOUTDIR=build`.
-The defaults are `FT90x_Debug` or `FT90x_Release`.
 - Change the name of the generated output files with `-DPROJECT=name`.

 # Changing the Application Software

 The application software provided can be altered and changed if required.

-With each software change, the project should be rebuilt and reprogrammed into the FT90x IC.
-Please refer to AN_325 FT9xx Toolchain Installation Guide for further information.
+With each software change, the project should be rebuilt and reprogrammed into the IDM2040-7A.

 Windows will not reload a driver for a device with the same VID/PID and serial number but a different USB Class.
 If there are driver problems then remove the "USB Composite Device" detected for the application in Windows Device Manager then unplug and replug the device.